alejandroalffer/alastria-node-besu/README.md

 ### Installation Type

 * Users who want deploy applications should use [Regular node Installation Guide](docs/Regular-Configuration&Installation.md)
-* Users who would like to improve the availability of the network, can add a [Validator](docs/Validator-Configuration&Installation.md) or [Regular](docs/Validator-Configuration&Installation.md) node.
+* Users who want to improve the availability of the network should add [Validator](docs/Validator-Configuration&Installation.md) or [Regular](docs/Validator-Configuration&Installation.md) node.
 Keep in mind the dedicated use of these nodes and the special security considerations for these core nodes.

 ## Help! :fire_extinguisher:
 ### Slack

-[Alastria](https://alastria.io/en/) has a group of channels available on `Slack` message platform, at `alastria.slack.com`.
-You need to be invited, for it, please send a mail to support@alastria.io asking to join the channel.
+[Alastria](https://alastria.io/en/) has a group of channels available on `Slack` message platform, url: `alastria.slack.com`.
+You need to be invited, for it, please send a email to support@alastria.io asking to join the channel.
 Provide the following information:

 * Name and organization.
 * e-mail address to be added.